Director MPH Program, Head of Department

 Janaki Amin’s career has focused on infectious diseases including surveillance for NSW Health, vaccine preventable diseases at the National Centre for Immunisation Research and over fifteen years of research in HIV and Hepatitis C clinical trials and cohort studies at the Kirby Institute.
 She is currently an investigator in large implementations studies of HIV prevention in NSW (EPIC-NSW) and Hepatitis C treatment in prisons (STOP-C).

-Janaki also has expansive experience in developing and delivering teaching and training programs in epidemiology, biostatistics, field research for post-graduate students and health professionals.
+Janaki also has expansive experience in developing and delivering teaching and training programs in public health, epidemiology, biostatistics, field research for post-graduate students and health professionals.
 She has successfully supervised PhD and other research students.

 She has been a chief investigator on grants worth over $20 million and has been an author of more than 140 publications.
 Professor Amin commenced her appointment in the Faculty in 2017.